A Copenhagen Itinerary: 7 Days to Stand Out From the Crowd

 Day 7: Take a day trip to Skagen

 They say that in order to experience the authentic side of Denmark you have to get away from the capital and into the depths of the countryside.
 Why not give it a shot?
 7 days in Copenhagen might be a few too many anyway.
 Head for Skagen on Jutland’s northernmost tip to witness the Baltic Sea collide with the North Sea in an eternal clash of unstoppable natural forces.
 It’s not nearly as impressive as it sounds, but in Skagen, you’ll find long sandy coastlines and seaside seafood restaurants.
 The trip to Skagen is not that short so make sure to start early in the morning.
-You definitely don’t want to be stranded at world’s end overnight.
+You definitely don’t want to be stranded at world’s end overnight (especially when you've got a luxury Plum Guide home waiting for you).

 And if you still have time to spare: National Aquarium of Denmark